Goodsprings, Nevada

 Goodsprings is an unincorporated community in Clark County, Nevada, United States.
-The population was 229 at the 2010 census.
+The Pioneer Saloon and the Goodsprings School house were both built in 1913 and are still in use to this day.
+The town was once a prosperous mining town before seeing a significant decline in the population.
+The population was 162 as of the 2020 census.
+Due to this, Goodsprings has been characterized as a ghost town.

 History

-Named for Joseph Good, whose cattle frequented a spring nestled in the southeastern foothills of the Spring Mountains, Goodsprings was once the heart of the most productive mining districts in Clark County.
+The town was named for cattle rancher Joseph Good, whose cattle frequented a spring nestled in the southeastern foothills of the Spring Mountains.
+Mormon miners discovered lead at Potosi Mountain in 1856.
+Gold was first discovered in the region in 1893.
+Goodsprings was once the heart of the most productive mining districts in Clark County.
 Over the years, lead, silver, copper, zinc and gold have all been mined from this area.

-Before 1900, a small cluster of tent cabins and a mill were erected, and a post office.
+Before 1900, a small cluster of tent cabins and a mill were erected, as well as a post office.
 Lincoln County established Goodsprings Township.
 In 1904, Salt Lake City mining interests platted the Goodsprings Township.
 Most early buildings in the town were constructed during the boom spurred by the railroad in 1910–1911.

 After a number of moves, the current Goodsprings Schoolhouse was erected in 1913.
 Now on the National Register of Historic Places, it is the oldest school in Clark County that was built as a school and is still used as a school.
-Due to a shortage of funds, however, the Clark County School District is currently considering shutting the school down.
+In 2009 citing costs, the school was nearly shut down.
+By 2016, the school had only around 10 students.

-After World War I, mining slowed and families moved away.
+The town boasted a population of 800 by 1918.
+Lead mining increased during World War 1 to produce ammunition.
+However, after World War I, mining slowed and families moved away.
 World War II created a second boom, but it too slowed after the war ended.
 The town's population has dwindled to approximately 200.

-Goodsprings is the home of the Pioneer Saloon, considered to be one of the oldest saloons in Nevada (over 100 years old).
-The saloon features a bullet hole on the side of the building and a coroner's letter describing how it was created.
-The saloon is said by many to be haunted by the victim's ghost.
-In addition, the Pioneer Saloon has a small memorial to both Clark Gable and Carole Lombard.
-Ms. Lombard's plane TWA Flight 3 crashed into nearby Potosi Mountain on January 16, 1942.
-The saloon and hotel were the centers of operations for the search.
-The accident resulted in her death.
+During the 1950s, atomic testing took place in the area.

+Many of the buildings that were once built no longer are standing in Goodsprings.
+A major cause were the several fires destroyed buildings in the city, including a 1966 fire which destroyed the local Fayle Hotel.
+The Goodsprings Historical Society has attempted to preserve and restore local buildings by making repairs to the roofs.